 What is Consciousness?

 A substantial number of published academic papers endeavor to describe human consciousness.
-Most such articles are lengthy and difficult to understand and give the impression that consciousness is incomprehensible.
-But consciousness is comprehensible, and understanding it helps us better know ourselves and improve our lives.
+Most of these articles are lengthy and difficult to understand, giving the impression that consciousness is incomprehensible.
+But consciousness is comprehensible.
+Understanding it helps us better know ourselves and improve our lives.

 Here is a definition of consciousness.
-While at first, you may think it too simplistic, I believe that by the end of this post you'll agree with me.
+While you may initially think it too simplistic, you'll agree with me by the end of this post.

 Consciousness is pattern